 Paraguay Country Report

 The business environment is undermined by weak political and legal institutions, which is reflected in high levels of corruption and undue interference of powerful local economic groups.
-This is compounded by inadequate infrastructure, particularly telecommunications, and highway connectivity which remain one of the least efficient in the region as well air transportation.
-Paraguay ranked overall 95 out of 140 countries for in the 2018 Global Competitiveness Report released by the World Economic Forum.
+This is compounded by inadequate infrastructure, particularly telecommunications, and highway connectivity, which remains one of the least efficient in the region, as well air transportation.
+Paraguay ranked overall 95 out of 140 countries in the 2018 Global Competitiveness Report released by the World Economic Forum.
 Its best score was on market liberalisation and macroeconomic stability, where it was ranked 68 and 74 respectively.
 However, on institutional strength and infrastructure it fared poorly at 112 and 101 respectively.

 Vaccines required to enter the country